bdamokos/indafoto_archive/readme.md

    - Includes built-in delays between requests
    - Helps prevent server overload and blocking

-## Notes
+### Notes

-- The script includes rate limiting to avoid overloading the server
+- The crawler includes rate limiting to avoid overloading the server
 - Downloaded images are organized in folders to prevent having too many files in a single directory
 - A log file "indafoto_crawler.log" will be created to track the script's progress
 - Internet Archive submission is disabled by default to avoid potential errors
 - Failed pages are tracked and can be retried later
+- The Archive Explorer requires Flask to be installed (`pip install flask`)

-## Troubleshooting
+### Troubleshooting

 If you encounter any issues: